sparkflows/sparkflows-docs/docs/user-guide/user-guide/datasets/creating-datasets.rst

 You can define a new dataset by clicking on the ``Create Dataset`` button on the Dataset page.

-It will bring up the dialog box below.
+It will bring up the dialog box as below.
 Select the format of the file for which the new dataset is being created.

 .. figure:: ../../../_assets/tutorials/dataset/dataset_popup.PNG
    :alt: Dataset